davidho27941/ML4NO/ML/README.md

 * The histogram of the feature
 * The correlation matrix of the ve_dune

+* Poisson_Compare_Train.ipynb -- Compare the poisson generated with the Train spectrum

 # Classification Folder

 * ak -- build ak model on all 12 classes (octant = {-1, 0, 1}, cpv = {0, 1}, mo = {-1, 1})